 Oldest age wins

-Break ties by comparing gymnasts' dates of birth β the older gymnast ranks higher.
+Break ties by comparing gymnasts' dates of birth.
+The older gymnast ranks higher.

 Visual guide: View the decision tree in Figma